-Ryan Keats is a member of the firm’s Securities Litigation, Enforcement and White-Collar Defense Group.
+Ryan Keats is a member of the firm’s Securities Litigation, Securities Enforcement, and Investigations + White Collar Defense groups.
 He represents public companies and their officers and directors in securities class actions, derivative suits, and other high-stakes litigation.
 He has litigated at the trial and appellate court levels, as well as in arbitration proceedings under the AAA, FINRA, and JAMS rules.
 Ryan also has experience advising clients in connection with multinational internal investigations.

 Ryan has represented clients across a range of industries including technology, social gaming, communications, and financial services.
 His experience includes defending claims arising under the Securities Act of 1933, the Securities Exchange Act of 1934, the Private Securities Litigation Reform Act, the Securities Litigation Uniform Standards Act, the California Corporations Code, and the Delaware General Corporations Law.
 Ryan has briefed issues of first impression under California law, the bankruptcy code, and federal securities laws.